Prajwal-S-6/Spring-Certification-Path/module-03/SpringData/src/main/java/com/spring/data/example1/README.md

 * We have the freedom of choice whether to handle exception or not.
 * Adv: Less cluttered code, No coupling between caller and callee.
 * Dis: Lack of compile time feedback, hence some errors handling might be missing

+---
+* Spring prefers Unchecked exceptions because of less coupling between caller and callee.
+And less cluttered code.
+* Example: DataAccessException is a Runtime Exception(unchecked).
+To avoid coupling with concrete implementation of DataAccessException
+* Examples of concrete DataAccessException are: CannotAcquireLockException, CannotCreateRecordException, DataIntegrityViolationException